NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 Application AUTHORS must be aware that their desired mount-point really contains a collection of directories, one for each compute node.
 The mount point type can be known by consulting the config map values.

-If we continue the example from above, the `foo` application would expect the foo-local-storage path of `/foo/local` to contain several directories
+If we continue the example from above, the `foo` application expects the foo-local-storage path of `/foo/local` to contain several directories

 ```shell
 $ ls /foo/local/*